JNRowe/vim-configs/localcfg/gui_running.rst

 … but, add :ref:`maps for quick toggle <gui-toggles>`.

-Attempt to keep window size when toggling GUI items(menu, scrollbars, &c), as I find display layout more important than number of columns.
+Attempt to keep window size when toggling GUI items(menu, scrollbars, &c), as I find display layout more important than the number of rows and columns.

 ::